Positive relationships

 How our relationship to fantasy and pretend play changes over time

-In early education, children tend to be at their absolute peak years for fantasy and pretend play.
+In the Early Years, children tend to be at their absolute peak years for fantasy and pretend play.
 But the degree to which children use fantasy, and how it plays a role in their lives, is a very elastic, personal matter.
 There’s no “right” age at which to tone down the fantasy play.
 As long as it’s not complicating anyone’s daily life, there’s no harm in a bit of imagination.

 To understand fantasy as a developmental phase, let’s take a quick look at how it tends to factor into children’s lives throughout early childhood: